Shepherd's Pie

 Bake and Serve

 Bake in the preheated oven for 20-25 minutes, until the top is golden brown and the filling is bubbly.
 Let it cool for a few minutes before serving.
-Garnish with chopped parsley if desired.
+Garnish with chopped parsley.